New York court suspends Rudy Giuliani's law license

-An attorney disciplinary committee said in its motion to suspend Giuliani’s license that there was “uncontroverted evidence” that Giuliani had made false statements to the courts, the public and lawmakers as he pushed theories that the election was stolen through fraud.
+An attorney disciplinary committee had asked the court to suspend Giuliani’s license on the grounds that he'd violated professional conduct rules as he promoted theories that the election was stolen through fraud.

+The court agreed and said suspension should be immediate, even though disciplinary proceedings aren't yet complete, because there was an “immediate threat” to the public.

-“This country is being torn apart by continued attacks on the legitimacy of the 2020 election and of our current president, Joseph R. Biden,” the committee wrote.
-“The hallmark of our democracy is predicated on free and fair elections.
-False statements intended to foment a loss of confidence in our elections and resulting loss of confidence in government generally damage the proper functioning of a free society.”
+“The seriousness of respondent’s uncontroverted misconduct cannot be overstated," the court wrote.
+"This country is being torn apart by continued attacks on the legitimacy of the 2020 election and of our current president, Joseph R. Biden.”

-A message seeking comment about the ruling was sent Thursday to Giuliani and his lawyer.

-In the decision, the committee wrote that Giuliani “communicated demonstrably false and misleading statements to courts, lawmakers and the public at large” as a lawyer for Trump.
+Giuliani's attorneys vowed to challenge the suspension, calling it “unprecedented” for the court to take the action before a hearing on the alleged misconduct.

+“We believe that once the issues are fully explored at a hearing Mr. Giuliani will be reinstated as a valued member of the legal profession that he has served so well in his many capacities for so many years,” attorneys Barry Kamins and John Leventhal wrote.

-Giuliani had claimed that the investigation into his conduct violated his First Amendment right of free speech and that he did not knowingly make false statements, according to the decision.
+Giuliani, a former New York City mayor and U.S. attorney in Manhattan, claimed the investigation violated his First Amendment right to free speech and that he did not knowingly make false statements.

 The court rejected those arguments, noting that in Pennsylvania, Giuliani failed to “provide a scintilla of evidence for any of the varying and wildly inconsistent numbers of dead people he factually represented voted in Philadelphia during the 2020 presidential election.”

-Giuliani was the primary mouthpiece for Trump's lies after the 2020 election, standing at a press conference in front of Four Seasons Total Landscaping outside Philadelphia on the day the race was called for Biden and saying they would challenge what he claimed was a vast conspiracy by Democrats.
+Giuliani was the primary mouthpiece for Trump's false claims of election fraud after the 2020 vote, standing at a press conference in front of Four Seasons Total Landscaping outside Philadelphia on the day the race was called for Biden and saying they would challenge what he claimed was a vast conspiracy by Democrats.

-The lies around the 2020 election helped push an angry mob of pro-Trump rioters to storm the U.S. Capitol on Jan.
-6 in a shocking effort to stop the certification of President Biden's victory.
-And since that time, Republicans have used that lie to push stricter voting laws nationwide.
+Lies around the election results helped push an angry mob of pro-Trump rioters to storm the U.S. Capitol on Jan.
+6 in an effort to stop the certification of President Biden's victory.
+Since that time, Republicans have used that lie to push stricter voting laws nationwide.

 The suspension comes as Giuliani is under scrutiny by federal prosecutors over his interactions with figures in Ukraine while he was trying to get that country to launch an investigation of Biden’s son.

-Note: This story has been updated to correct the attribution on the decision.
-It was made by the court, not the attorney disciplinary committee.